GenCompositor: Generative Video Compositing with Diffusion Transformer: Method

 \section{Method}

-We first introduce our input conversion in Sec.~\ref{subsec:inputpre}, showing how we convert and augment user-given instructions to model input.
-Then, we explain the proposed compositing pipeline, including background preservation branch (Sec.~\ref{subsec:ctrl}), DiT fusion block (Sec.~\ref{subsec:hyb}), and Extended Rotary Position Embedding (ERoPE) (Sec.~\ref{subsec:erope}).
+We introduce input conversion in Sect.~\ref{subsec:inputpre}, showing how we convert and augment user-given instructions.
+Then, we explain the proposed pipeline, including background preservation branch (Sect.~\ref{subsec:ctrl}), DiT fusion block (Sect.~\ref{subsec:hyb}), and Extended Rotary Position Embedding (ERoPE) (Sect.~\ref{subsec:erope}).